Lowella369/todoapp/README.md

 **Name: Lowella Fox**

-**Description:** A simple React app that that allows users to add a new item to the list.
-Removed or delete task from the list.
-And also mark the task as "complete".
-You can also view the all todos, incomplete or active todos and completed todos.
+**Description:** This is a simple ReactJS app that allows you to keep track and manage of all the tasks that you need to carry out.

-**Functionality:** This is a simple ReactJS app that allows you to keep track and manage of all the tasks that you need to carry out.
+**Functionality:** The todos page will let you add a new task to the list, delete a task from the list, mark the task as completed from the list, view or show all the tasks in the list, completed tasks and incomplete task.
+The contact page will let you contact the developer for future improvement or bugs.
+The about page is just a short description of the web app.

 **Technologies Used:** React-Redux, Router and CSS